akhileshkumarverma/buildbot/master/docs/developer/utils.rst

     If given a bytestring, it returns the string decoded as ASCII (and will thus fail for any bytes 0x80 or higher).
     If given a unicode string, it returns it directly.

+.. py:function:: bytes2unicode(bytes, encoding='utf-8', errors='strict'):

+    :param bytes: a bytestring
+    :param encoding: the character encoding to use when converting to unicode
+    :param errors: the error handling scheme
+    :returns: unicode

+    If given a bytestring, this function returns the bytestring decoded using ``encoding`` which by default is UTF-8.
+    If given a unicode string, it returns it directly.

 .. py:function:: string2boolean(str):

     :param str: string